clnhlzmn/blog/_drafts/copper-kitten.md

   `id(42)`, `add(1, 2)`, `map(aList, (e) e * e)`

+  CK uses eager evaluation.

 * function literals

   `(a) a`, `(a, b) a + b`, `(n) n * n`

+  CK supports limited tail call optimization.
+For a function call in tail position if the callee has the same number of arguments as the caller, then the stack frame is reused, otherwise the call will create a new stack frame.

 * two forms of conditional expression